Teacher Education Program Information

 - Complete all of the following courses with a grade of "C" (2.0 GPA) or better:

-Course List Code Title Credit Hours ENG 102 Academic Writing and Research 3 SPCH 100 Fundamentals of Speech Communication 3 TE 100 Teaching in a Democratic Society 1 3 One of the following: 2 TE 204 Typical/Atypical Growth and Development 1 4 TE 206 Instructional Technology and the Preservice Teacher (Music Education students will take MUS 201 in place of TE 206) 3
+Course List Code Title Credit Hours ENG 102 Academic Writing and Research 3 SPCH 100 Fundamentals of Speech Communication 3 TE 100 Teaching in a Democratic Society 1 3 One of the following: 2 TE 204 Growth & Development/Introduction to Exceptionalities 1 4 TE 206 Instructional Technology and the Preservice Teacher (Music Education students will take MUS 201 in place of TE 206) 3

 - Establish and maintain an overall UNK grade point average of 2.75 or higher.

-- Successfully complete the basic skills tests (Reading, Writing, and Mathematics) required by the Nebraska Department of Education (NDE).
+- Successfully complete the Praxis Core basic skills tests (Reading, Writing, and Mathematics) required by the Nebraska Department of Education (NDE).
 Minimum scores mandated by NDE must be attained.

 - Declare a teaching program(s) at the Academic and Career Services Office.